anhquan291/anhquan291/README.md

 </div>

 I turn ambitious ideas into polished mobile experiences—from the first interaction to the tiny motion details that make an app feel alive.
-My home turf is **React Native**, and I also build deeply native experiences with **SwiftUI**.
+My home turf is **React Native**.

 I care about expressive interfaces, clean architecture, delightful animation, and products people actually want to keep on their phones.